arcestia/domain-randomizer/README.md

 ## Development

 1. Clone the repository
-2. Install dependencies: `npm install`
+2. Install dependencies: `composer install`
 3. Create `.env` file with your configuration
 4. Set up the database using `schema.sql`
-5. Run the application: `npm start`
+5. Run the application: `composer start`

 ## Security Considerations